renesas-rz/rz_gstreamer_sample_code/07_gst-audiovideorecord/README.md

 - The first points to USB microphone device card (hw:1,0, for example).
 Note: You can find this value by following section [Special Instruction](/05_gst-audiorecord/README.md).
 - The second points to USB camera/MIPI camera device file (/dev/video9, for example).
 Note: You can find this value by following section [Special Instruction](/06_gst-videorecord/README.md).

-Optional-argument width and height are used to set the resolution of camera.

 #### Create elements
 ```c
 cam_src = gst_element_factory_make ("v4l2src", "cam-src");